-First one is electronics market.
+The first one is the electronics market.
 Where you can go and buy anything, mostly fake items, and all possible pirated videos and even get your electronic items repaired.

-The second is the flower market, where you would see piles of fresh flowers.
-Still containing all the fragrance being woven together in garland by various hands.
+The second is the flower market of Shahjahanabad, where you would see piles of fresh flowers.
+It still contains all the fragrance being woven together in garland by various hands.
 If you focus your eyes on the needle that goes through the flowers one by one, all you would see is some dusky hands.
 An almost invisible needle and thread, and mountains of flowers being sewn together.
 Some petals fall away, and others just mourn the parting away of a part of them.
 In some time, they will be a part of a dead stone who people think to be a representation of God.
 And by tomorrow the fragrance would be gone.
 What would remain would a skeleton of what it is today.
-Whatever be the journey, they would cease to be a flower in a day or two and become a part of garbage.
+Whatever be the journey, they would cease to be a flower in a day or two and become a part of the garbage.

 Arya Samaj Diwan Hall